covid-at-home/covid-at-home/level2.md

 ## Level 2 -- Emerging Symptoms

-Notice if you suffer from any of the following symptoms:
+Notice if you suffer from any of the following first symptoms:

 * Fever
 * Fatigue